Kid Cannabis

-Kid Cannabis is a 2014 American biographical comedy-drama film directed by John Stockwell.
+Kid Cannabis is a 2014 American biographical stoner black comedy drama film directed by John Stockwell.
 It is based on the true story of a teen named Nate Norman who dropped out of high school to build a multimillion-dollar marijuana ring by trafficking drugs with his friends through the woods across the US-Canada international border.
 The film was executive produced by Alan Pao, Datari Turner, Alison Lee, Rosanne Gooding-Silverwood, Mark Silverwood, Bic Tran, Mia Chang, Cain McKnight, and Steve Ware.